 No, we don’t mean go 200 miles an hour in a circle.
 What we mean is adopt a racecar driver position when you’re behind the wheel.
 Many drivers like to stretch out a bit when they’re in the car because it’s more comfortable, but sitting closer to the wheel is actually better.

 Slide your seat forward so that your wrist can rest on the top of the wheel with your arm outstretched and your back against the seat.
 This will keep your arms from getting fatigued (which can slow your reaction time), and it puts them in the best position to execute quick evasive maneuvers, like sudden swerves.

 2. Don’t Trust Your Mirrors

-3. Don’t Trust Anyone Else’s Mirrors — Especially Trucks’
+3. Don’t Trust Anyone Else’s Mirrors — Especially Big Trucks’

-Too many drivers don’t check their own blind spots — which can spell disaster for you.
-Along with knowing where your car’s blind spots are, understanding where others’ blind spots are will help you avoid a crash.
+Too many drivers don’t check their own blind spots, which can spell disaster for you.
+Along with knowing where your car’s blind spots are, understanding where others’ blind spots are can help you avoid a crash.
 Big rig trucks (as well as RV’s) are particularly dangerous to be around, so stay out of their blind spots whenever possible.

 4. Actually, Don’t Trust Anyone Else.
 Period.

 See that guy next to you, the one driving the car with a smashed in front fender and all of those dents?
 Wonder where he got those?
 Best to keep a handful of car lengths from him.

 Oh look, there’s someone who’s checking out her phone while driving.
 Avoid her like the plague.

 Looks like that car in front of you has a right tire that’s really low on air.
 You definitely don’t want to be behind it if there’s a blowout.